What support may be available for me?

 Can I get help to take a break?

 There are a number of organisations available across Staffordshire that can support you as a carer.
 This can range from leisure activities designed just for you, to social groups that you can attend with the person that you care for.
-Some are designed specifically for carers whilst others are less exclusive.
-For a range of activities in your local area visit Staffordshire Connects.
+Some are designed specifically for carers whilst others are more general.
+For a range of activities in your local area visit Staffordshire Together for Carers website and view their latest newsletter or Staffordshire Connects.

 For information about short breaks for carers and the people that you care for see our pages about respite care.